 The Central Volunteer Center (CVC) serves as a clearinghouse of information about community service and volunteer opportunities for students.
-The CVC is student-led and works to connect Central students with service projects sponsored by organizations in Pella and the surrounding communities that help students to develop a greater sense of belonging in the community and promote life-long community service.
+The CVC connects Central students with service projects sponsored by organizations in Pella and the surrounding communities that help students to develop a greater sense of belonging in the community and promote life-long community service.
 Student leaders working in the CVC develop a broad range of skill sets while working with community partners, coordinating student volunteers, and hosting service events on campus.
 New students are welcome and encouraged to get involved with the CVC either by volunteering with projects that interest them or helping to coordinate and market the many projects available.
-Sponsored by Student Activities and the Office of Community-Based Learning
+Sponsored by the Center for Community-Based Learning

-First-year through senior students are eligible to serve on their hall council which is a group that makes decisions for individual residence areas and plans events for their fellow students in those areas.
+First-year through senior students are eligible to serve on their hall council, a group that makes decisions for individual residence areas and plans events for students in those areas.
 Many new students start out as hall council members before moving into other leadership positions on campus.
 Hall Council is a great way to get to know more people who live in your area while building skills that help you in college and beyond.
 Sponsored by Residence Life

 The Campus Activities Board (CAB) is a group of students who seek to promote unity within the campus community by providing a variety of experiences to stimulate acceptance and awareness through entertainment.
-CAB plans a variety of programs for Central College students, alumni, staff, and faculty through eight different programming areas:
+CAB plans a variety of programs for Central College students, alumni, staff and faculty.

 Through these programming areas, students develop a variety of organizational leadership skills while planning events for the whole campus to enjoy!
 Sponsored by Student Activities